rosej12/rosej12.github.io/README.md

 2. Limited Timeframe

 Another challenge for me was the short timeframe I had to complete the project.
 This required me to prioritize the core features and also led to a lot of trial and error, especially since I was working with React for the first time.
 From this, I have learned to balance keeping things simple and functional while still meeting the requirements.
-If I had more time, I would be able to further refine the current features, add additional ones, and also work on improving styling.
+If I had more time, I would be able to further refine the current features, add additional ones, work on improving styling and also improve the code structure.

 ## Future Improvements
 - External Data Source: Currently, all the questions and information are hardcoded.
 In the future, they could be moved to an input file (e.g., JSON or CSV), which would make it easier to manage.
 Alternatively, a backend server or API could be integrated for fetching questions and other data to provide even more flexibility.